WilliamCSA04/hardermode-plugin/README.md

 - Any arrow with potion effect that hits a living entity that already has that same effect will have that effect amplified, capped at level V.
+- Player that take damage from other entities and do not have a full set of armor will receive a damage penalty depending on of which piece, and many are
+  missing:
+  - Missing chestplate penalty: 50% extra damage taken;
+  - Missing leggings penalty: 35% extra damage taken;
+  - Missing helmet penalty: 10% extra damage taken;
+  - Missing boots penalty: 5% extra damage taken;

 ## Mobs